DigitalInnovation/brightcloud-container-registry/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Contribution Agreement

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+By submitting code changes, your submissions are understood to be made available for use within this project.
+Feel free to contact the maintainers if you have any concerns about contributions.

 ## Report bugs using GitHub's [issues](https://github.com/DigitalInnovation/brightcloud-container-registry/issues)